fbpx

 • Ctrl X will CUT whatever you have highlighted.

 7. Personalizing your emails with SIGNATURES.
-When you open up a new email, the Signature button on your toolbar allows you to set up a standard signature block (name, title, address, phone number) that will appear at the bottom of your message.
+This is one of the most important tech tips – When you open up a new email, the Signature button on your toolbar allows you to set up a standard signature block (name, title, address, phone number) that will appear at the bottom of your message.
 You can choose to add it to all emails, or you can set up multiple signatures for multiple purposes.

 8. Sending and accessing BIG FILES.Rather than using unsecured thumbdrives, you can store documents in the cloud and then access them in a secure fashion from any location.
 Services include DropBox, hightail.com, Google Drive, Apple’s iCloud as well as OneDrive from Microsoft.
 These services also allow you to control access to specific documents.